kushalarya/kushalarya.github.io/docs/Pets/RedEarSliderTurtle.md

 - Get at least 450 L tank
 - Water depth - turtle should be able to dive into the water
 - One turtle, one tank.
-Territorial in nature
+They are territorial
 - Basking area - 15% of the tank area
 - Use a UVB lamp and smart plug to simulate sunlight
 - Get a lid to cover the tank - they tend to escape